MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

     with (ignoreFirstRecord = true)
     ```

+10. Run the new code to ingest the data.

 > **Note**: In this example, you imported a very small amount of batch data from a file, which is fine for the purposes of this exercise.
 In reality, you can use Data Explorer to analyze much larger volumes of data; including realtime data from a streaming source such as Azure Event Hubs.

 ### Use Kusto query language to query the table